tomjoht/tomjoht.github.io/_restapicourse/docapis_new_endpoint_to_doc.md

 <ul>
 <li>Number of days: Max is 7.
 Default is 3.
 Optional.</li>
 <li>Units: imperial or metric.
 With imperial, you get feet and knots.
 With metric, you get centimeters and kilometers per hour.
 Optional.</li>
 <li>Time: time of the day corresponding to time zone of the beach you're inquiring about.
 Format is unix time, aka epoch.
-This is the miliseconds since 1970.
+This is the milliseconds since 1970.
 Time zone is GMT or UTC.
 Optional.</li>
 </ul>

 <p>If you include the hour, then you only get back the surf condition for the hour you specified.
 Otherwise you get back 3 days, with conditions listed out by hour for each day. </p>